idaholab/moose/framework/doc/content/sqa/framework_srs.md

   for following and enforcing the appropriate software development standards.
 They will be responsible for designing, implementing and maintaining the software.

-- +Developers+: A Scientist or Engineer that utilizes the framework to build his or her own application.
+- +Developers+: A Scientist or Engineer that utilizes the framework to build their own application.
 This user will typically have a background in modeling and simulation techniques and/or numerical analysis but may only have a limited skill-set when it comes to object-oriented coding and the C++ language.
 This is our primary focus group.
 In many cases these developers will